 The Science & Technology Debate was the first candidates' event focused on science.
 It was held at UVic onSeptember 23, guest moderated by Bob McDonald from CBC's Quirks & Quarks, and attended by over 400 people.
 Participating candidates were: Jo-Ann Roberts (Green), Murray Rankin (NDP), and Tim Kane (Liberal).
 No Conservative candidate RSVP'd or attended.
 Debate format and questions are here; a video recording is here.
 Don't miss Quirks & Quarks'election panel and reaction from scientists.

-The Sustainable Canada Dialogues proposed a range of science-based policy options to help Canada move toward a sustainable future.
-Putting options on the table is long overdue in the Canadian context.
-We hope that our input can help Canadian governments - from federal to municipal levels - make ambitious and thoughtful commitments to reduce greenhouse gas emissions and make the necessary transition to a low-carbon society and economy.
-Read more about the SCD here and here, follow us on Facebook and Twitter.
+I was a member of the Sustainable Canada Dialoguesfrom 2013-18.
+We proposed a range of science-based policy options to help Canada move toward a sustainable future.
+Putting options on the table was long overdue!
+We hoped doing so would help all orders of government in Canada to make ambitious commitments to reduce greenhouse gas emissions and transition to a low-carbon society and economy.
+More info here and here.

 Symposium for Women Entering Ecology and Evolution Today